 In the following, I give a quick outline of how the Mi Band evolved.
 If you only came here for the Mi Band 5 review, skip forward to the Mi Band 4 section.

+The Mi Band 2 was released 2016, about a year after the first Apple Watch launched, which brought the wearable category to the mainstream.
 At a price of less then 20€ the Mi Band offered most interesting wearable features to me, like heart-beat measurement, sleep monitoring, forwarding of smartphone notifications and ultimately, simply being a wristwatch.

 Also it was an ideal way to try this new wearable thing without spending 350€, that Apple called out.